Winterville mother gives birth to twins, first babies born at Vidant in 2022

 A pair of Winterville twins were the first babies of 2022 born at Vidant Medical Center in the wee hours of the morning on Saturday.

-Mom and the babies are doing well, Peterson confirmed, though she did test positive for COVID-19 upon arriving at the hospital.
+Mom and the babies were doing well, Peterson confirmed, though she did test positive for COVID-19 upon arriving at the hospital.

 “I feel woozy and sore,” Peterson said on a web call Saturday.